jpwhalley/GMS_Stats_Course/2_Statistical_Modelling/1_Introduction/practicals/bayesian_meta_analysis_practical.md

 Here, we have a particular prior assumption that each number of associations has equal weight.
 Is that realistic?

+We also have a prior assumption on the correlation between traits - is that realistic?

+Compare our results with those of Cotsapas et al paper.
+They identified 47 SNPs with evidence of more than one association.
+Their method, though, looked for statistical significance of >1 effect and didn't take into account effect size sharing.

+My own view is that there are many choices we've made that need defending (or generalising).
+But on the other hand the search for statistical significance is conservative

 ## Empirical Bayes

 We could now implement an 'empirical Bayes' approach.